IxBlazarxI/yts-cli/README.md

 - Search YouTube directly from terminal.
 - Specify the number of results you want to see.
 - Outputs video titles and URLs in neat boxes.
+- Prompts you to select a video.
+- Opens MPV to watch the video you selected.

 ## Installation: